monix/monix.io/_tut/docs/3x/reactive/observable.md

 ## Observable and Functional Programming

 `Observable` internals aren't done in FP style which is a trade off resulting in greater performance.

-Fortunately, exposed API allows to use `Observable` as a purely functional stream but have in mind that not all functions are referentially transparent.
-Fortunately, there are either other variants or techniques that you can always use to keep purity if that is what you desire.
+Despite the internals, `Observable` is perfectly fine to use even in purely functional application because they don't leak outside and majority of API is pure and the process of constructing and executing `Observable` is also pure.

+However, if you value referential transparency, watch out for impure functions.
+Fortunately, there should always be pure replacement.

-For instance, `doOnNext` isn't pure because it only makes sense to do side-effect there but there is `doOnNextEval` variant which is pure.
+For instance, `doOnNext` which isn't pure because it only makes sense to do side-effect there but we have `doOnNextEval` variant which is pure.

 Sharing streams using Hot Observable is not referentially transparent but you could cover its use cases leveraging purely functional concurrency primitives from `Cats-Effect` such as `Ref` or `MVar`.